faroukaudu/Todo_list/README.md

 # Todo_List

-Simple to do list
+Simple Todo List using Nodejs, Ejs and Express Boiler plate.
-## Getting Started
+## TodoList as Boiler Plate

 This project is a Boiler-plate for NodeJS, Express and EJS.